cmsc334-s24/cmsc334-s24.github.io/modules/module15.md

 ## Task 4: Creating Reverse Shell using TCP Session Hijacking

+__Note:__
+- Use cmsc334-2 as the host that you will use to `telnet` into cmsc334-1.
+- Use cmsc334-2 to launch the hijacking attack.

 When attackers are able to inject a command to the victim’s machine using TCP session hijacking, they are not interested in running one simple command on the victim machine; they are interested in running many commands.
 Obviously, running these commands all through TCP session hijacking is inconvenient.
 What attackers want to achieve is to use the attack to set up a back door, so they can use this back door to conveniently conduct further operations.